Testing module

 To write unit tests for Rell code, use test modules.
-A test module is defined using the @test annotation:
+You need to use the @test

 @test module;